Signed in as:

 filler@godaddy.com

-In this hands-on, interactive workshop, you’ll learn to identify invasive weeds with free apps, explore effective strategies to combat them, and design a sustainable, long-term management plan to reclaim your property.
+In this problem-solving, interactive workshop, you’ll learn to identify invasive weeds with free apps, explore effective strategies to combat them, and design a sustainable, long-term management plan to reclaim your property.
+There's a potluck too...so bring something to share with your neighbors!!!

 Price: Contribute-what-you-can

-Learn how to use the app Seek by iNaturalist to identify invasive weeds on your property.
+Learn how to use the Oregon Wildflower Search and Google Lens to identify invasive weeds on your property.
 Once you know what you’re dealing with, we’ll explore the best options to combat these pesky plants for good.

 We’ll dive into the key components of a sustainable weed management strategy that works with your goals and resources—because a one-size-fits-all plan just won’t cut it.